Aer Lingus: 2020s

-In 2024, IAG announced that Aer Lingus will no longer be the worldwide launch operator of the Airbus A321XLR as originally planned.
-Due to ongoing labour disputes, the first aircraft will be relocated to sister company Iberia instead.
+In 2024, IAG announced that Aer Lingus would no longer be the worldwide launch operator of the Airbus A321XLR as originally planned.
+Due to ongoing labour disputes, the first aircraft would be reallocated to sister company Iberia instead.

 On 23 October 2024, it was reported that Aer Lingus will be introducing a new non-stop direct route between Dublin and Indianapolis, beginning 3 May 2025.
 Aer Lingus planned to schedule four flights per week using Airbus A321XLR aircraft.